LayoutEnhancer: Generating Good Indoor Layouts from Imperfect Data: Implementation Details

 \subsubsection{Training.}

-We train our models using the 3DFRONT dataset \cite{fu2021future,fu2021front} as training data.
-Since some room types in the dataset only contain few samples, we make use of a transfer learning strategy.
-We first train a base model containing training samples of all room types using a learning rate of $0.00005$.
-This base model is then fine-tuned for each room type using a learning rate of $0.00002$ for the Bedrooms dataset and $0.00001$ for the other room types to prevent overfitting to the smaller datasets.
-The effect of this strategy is discussed in Section \ref{sec:res:transfer_learning}.

-As hyperparameters for our networks we use $12$ hidden layers, $8$ attention heads, embedding dimensionality of $256$, dropout probability of $0.1$ and a batch size of $32$.
-Each network is trained for $10$ epochs, with the number of training samples per epoch being $8$ times the number of samples in the training set, so that each augmented variation of a \scene\ is seen once per epoch (cf. Section \ref{sub:results_dataset} for details).
-For the learning rate, we use a linear rate of decay and a warm-up period of $1$ epoch.
+As hyperparameters for our networks we use $12$ hidden layers, $8$ attention heads, embedding dimensionality of $256$, dropout probability of $0.1$ and a batch size of $64$.
+Each network is trained for $150$ epochs, with the number of steps per epoch being equal to the number of training samples, such that each sample is used once per epoch.
+We use a learning rate of $0.0001$ with a linear rate of decay and a warm-up period of $10$ epochs.
 These parameters were determined empirically in preliminary experiments.
 For \scene\ synthesis, we always choose the learned network parameters of the epoch with the smallest validation loss during training.

+When the shape of the room is provided as a binary map of the floor plan, we use an additional convolutional neural network to convert the binary map into a feature embedding.
+For this network we directly use the implementation of the AlexNet architecture~\cite{krizhevsky2012alexnet} provided in the code framework of ATISS~\cite{paschalidou2021atiss}.
+We also experimented with a ResNet-18 architecture~\cite{he2015resnet}, but found that AlexNet is more successful at discriminating between mirrored floor plans.
+The computed feature embedding then replaces the embedding that is otherwise computed from the orientation, position and dimension tokens of the room \furnobj.

 Our networks are trained on Google Colab, using a machine with a NVIDIA Tesla P100 GPU.
-When only using the cross-entropy loss, training for one epoch takes $115$ seconds on average.
-Adding our ergonomic loss increases training times to $578$ seconds per epoch on average, since we cannot make use of parallelization for \scene\ evaluation as easily.
+When only using the cross-entropy loss, training for one epoch takes $13$ seconds on average.
+Adding our ergonomic loss increases training times to $123$ seconds per epoch on average, since we cannot make use of parallelization for \scene\ evaluation as easily.
 There is room for further optimizations in this aspect.